In partnership with Ford

 Best of all, the quality and performance of today’s electric driving options rival pretty much anything you might get in a ‘traditional’ car.
-So much so that AutoTrader editorial director and all-round car aficionado Erin Baker calls the current and soon-to-drop crop ‘really exciting,’ singling out Ford’s all-electric Mustang Mach-E for special mention.
+So much so that AutoTrader editorial director and all-round car aficionado Erin Baker calls the current and crop ‘really exciting,’ singling out Ford’s All-Electric Mustang Mach-E for special mention.

 Short of buying a home, buying a new car is one of the biggest purchases most of us will ever make.
 However, the price you pay for the car itself isn’t the only consideration when it comes to buying a new car.
 As Erin says, ‘you have to look at the total cost of ownership.’